mecid/mecid.github.io/_posts/2025-04-30-dependency-container-on-top-of-task-local-values-in-swift.md

 }
 ```

 Here we define the task local value for the active dependency container.
-By default we use the production-ready version of the dependency container.
-For the purpose of testing we can replace the production-ready container with mocked version implicitly using the withValue function.
+By default, we use the production-ready version of the dependency container.
+For the purpose of testing, we can replace the production-ready container with a mocked version implicitly using the withValue function.

 ```swift
 @Test func verifySomething() async throws {